zoraj/wg-install/README.md

 # WireGuard Client Auto Installer

-This repository contains a simple Bash script to automate the installation and configuration of a **WireGuard client** on a Debian-based system.
+This repository contains a simple Bash script to automate the installation and configuration of a **WireGuard client** on a Debian-based system or Fedora.

 ## ✅ What It Does